Don and Dewey: Tribute

-"Don and Dewey" is also an instrumental by the band It's a Beautiful Day.
-It features on track 1 of their 1970 album Marrying Maiden.
-The band featured a violin, so this may have been the inspiration to write this piece.
-This tune by IABD pays homage to Don & Dewey as the main riff borrows directly from the tune Stretchin' Out, the B side on the single credited to 'Don & Dewy', Soul Motion (Rush R-1002).
-Also this riff was used by Deep Purple in their instrumental Wring That Neck (Hard Road in the U.S.).
+"Don and Dewey" is the title of an instrumental by the band It's a Beautiful Day.
+It is the first track of their 1970 album Marrying Maiden.
+The band featured a violin, which may have been the inspiration to write this piece.
+This tune by It's a Beautiful Day pays homage to Don & Dewey as the main riff borrows directly from their tune "Stretchin' Out," credited to Don and Dewy [sic] (Rush R-1002).
+Deep Purple also used this riff in their instrumental "Wring That Neck" ("Hard Road" in the United States).